Parmelia submutata: Habitat and distribution

 Hale considered P. submutata more widespread than P. meiophora, but occupying broadly similar habitats—high-elevation pine–Rhododendron forests.
-Confirmed records include Yunnan (type area) and Taiwan (Yilan, Mt Chien-San, Mt Arisan, Taichung County), and it has been reported from Nepal.
+Confirmed records include Yunnan (type area) and Taiwan (Yilan, Mt Chien-San, Mt Arisan, Taichung County), and it has been reported from Nepal, at 2,800 m elevation in a compilation of published records.
 In Taiwanese material examined by Hale, about one-third of specimens contained relatively high concentrations of norstictic acid.